 Native American Indian Fishing for Food

-Fishing was a way to obtain food for those tribes that lived near rivers, lakes, and coastal areas.
-For example the Ojibwe, who lived around the Great Lakes, depended heavily on fishing
+- Fishing was a way to obtain food for those tribes that lived near rivers, lakes, and coastal areas.
+For example the Ojibwe, who lived around the Great Lakes, depended heavily on fishing as a food source.

 Native American Indian Food Gathering